 - Alex Nyerges, VMFA’s Director and CEO

 - Dr. Monroe Harris, VMFA’s President of the Board of Trustees

-- Valerie Cassel Oliver, VMFA’s Sydney and Francis Lewis Family Curator of Modern and Contemporary Art
+- Valerie Cassel Oliver, VMFA’s Sydney and Frances Lewis Family Curator of Modern and Contemporary Art

 - Sean Kelly, Sean Kelly Gallery